 As the day wears on you may have occasional sun breaks, which will heat up the air considerably, especially if you are exploring the city by foot and exerting more energy.
-Something unusual to note, but the hottest part of Seattle’s day is between 4 and 6 PM.
-Now is the time when you want to remove the layers and just stroll the streets in short sleeves and sunglasses.
+Something unusual to note, the hottest part of Seattle’s day is between 4 and 6 PM.
+A perfect time to remove the layers and just stroll the streets in short sleeves and sunglasses.

-As the night wears on and the sun goes down our marine layers creeps in and can bring with it a brisk chill in the air.
+As the night wears on and the sun goes down, our marine layer creeps in and can bring with it a brisk chill in the air.
 Time to add a sweater, your light jacket and a scarf if you plan on enjoying an evening on the town.

-Even if a small sprinkle falls during your visit, locals advice – don’t carry an umbrella – that’s a sure giveaway you are a tourist.
+Even if a small sprinkle falls during your visit, locals advice – don’t carry an umbrella – that’s a sure giveaway that you are a tourist.
 Locals know that our occasional wind blasts, can carry you away, plus 99% of the time we experience ‘drizzle’.